#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-To pick your produce, push leaves aside and pinch the stem just above the veggie.
-Grasp the stem tightly with two or three fingers, then with your dominant hand, rotate the vegetable until it falls off into your hand.
+To pick your produce, push aside any leaves and pinch the stem just above the veggie.
+Grasp the stem firmly with two or three fingers, then with your dominant hand, rotate the vegetable until it falls off into your hand.
 Repeat until you've harvested as much as you'd like.
 After you've rinsed your bounty clean of dirt, enjoy it while it's still warm from the sun.

 The Home Depot Garden Center at N Reno